noahhl/rookonheroku/README.md

-Getting Rook running on Heroku takes a bit of work:
+<h2>Getting Rook running on Heroku takes a bit of work:</h2>

+<h3>1.
+Building R on Heroku</h3>
-1) First, you have to build R to run on the Heroku platform.
+First, you have to build R to run on the Heroku platform.
 This gets a little tricky because the version of gcc that's available on the platform doesn't include gfortran, and none of the needed libraries are available.
 The full steps to build from source are in <code>bin/installR.sh</code> of this repo, but in short,